 AAA Editor Notes

 Georgia Aquarium is downtown at 225 Baker St., across from Centennial Olympic Park (MARTA: CNN Center or Peachtree Center stations).
-Where can you view a 24-foot-long whale shark, interact with a horseshoe crab or come face to face with creatures that bear a passing resemblance to Jar Jar Binks?
-The Georgia Aquarium, that's where.
+Where can you view a 24-foot-long whale shark, interact with a horseshoe crab or come face to face with creatures that bear a passing resemblance to something from outer space?
+Georgia Aquarium, that's where.
 Its seven major exhibit galleries contain more than 10 million gallons of water and showcase a fascinating variety of marine life.

-Ocean Voyager accommodates four whale sharks—the world's largest fish—along with sharks, Goliath groupers, stingrays, schools of trevally jacks and four manta rays, the only manta rays on display in a U.S. aquarium.
+Ocean Voyager accommodates four whale sharks—the world's largest fish—along with many other sharks; groupers; stingrays; schools of bright yellow grunts; and four manta rays, the only manta rays on display in a U.S. aquarium.
 Stand in front of the enormous viewing window or walk through a cool acrylic tunnel.

-The Dolphin Tales gallery, theater and show is dedicated to creating memorable connections between humans and animals and allows guests to get an up-close look at the naturally playful behaviors of Atlantic bottlenose dolphins.
+The AT&T Dolphin Tales gallery, theater and presentation is dedicated to creating memorable connections between humans and animals and allows guests to get an up-close look at the beauty and athleticism of bottlenose dolphins.

-Tropical Diver boasts a living reef inhabited by thousands of colorful reef fish.
-Exhibits display seahorses, fairy basslets, jawfish, jellyfish, cuttlefish (not a fish but a mollusk, and the aquarium resident that fits the Jar Jar comparison) and other interesting creatures.
+Tropical Diver boasts a living reef inhabited by hundreds of colorful reef fish.
+Exhibits include seahorses, fairy basslets, jawfish, jellies, eels and other interesting creatures.
 A wave machine simulating surf conditions operates above the reef.
-Cold Water Quest features harbor seals, sea otters, sea stars, anemones, a penguin habitat and white, rubbery-looking but lovable beluga whales, found in Arctic and sub-Arctic regions like Alaska, Russia and Greenland.
+Cold Water Quest features harbor seals, sea otters, sea stars, anemones and an African penguin habitat as well as white, rubbery-looking but lovable beluga whales, found in Arctic and sub-Arctic regions like Alaska, Russia and Greenland.

-Electric eels, an emerald tree boa, African cichlids, albino American alligators and a tank of red piranhas are among the animals on display at River Scout, a freshwater gallery.
+An electric eel, African tiger fish, freshwater turtles, albino American alligators and a habitat of red piranhas are among the animals in River Scout, Georgia Aquarium’s immersive freshwater gallery.
 Asian small-clawed otters energetically chase each other through the water, aided by feet that are partially webbed.

 Visitors can learn about aquatic life in Aquanaut Adventure: A Discovery Zone, an interactive exhibit for all ages.
-Pier 225 features California sea lions, and trainer interaction sessions take place throughout the day.
+Pier 225 features California sea lions, and throughout the day guests can catch Under the Boardwalk, an informative presentation about these charismatic marine mammals.

 There's more.
-The 4-D Theater combines digital projection, high-definition 3-D film and special effects in “Happy Feet,” a multi-sensory experience about Mumble and the other emperor penguins in the Antarctic.
-For an insider's perspective of the exhibit galleries, take one of the Behind the Scenes Tours.
-Animal encounter programs also allow visitors to have an up-close experience with dolphins, sea otters or penguins or to swim or dive with whale sharks.
+The 4-D Theater combines digital projection, high-definition 3-D film and special effects in “Happy Feet,” a multisensory experience about penguins in the Antarctic.
+For an insider's perspective of the exhibit galleries, take one of the Behind the Seas Tours.
+Animal encounter and interaction programs also allow visitors to have an up-close experience with dolphins, sea otters and penguins or to swim or dive with whale sharks.

-Check the schedule for fish feedings; it's quite a sight to watch all of the exhibit's inhabitants swarm when little pieces of cut-up fish are dumped into the water.
-The whale sharks are fed a separate meal of small crustaceans and squid, since they strain their food from the water with their gills.
+Check the schedule for animal feedings.
+The whale sharks are fed a special diet of small crustaceans and squid since they strain their food from the water with their huge mouths.

 Note: All tickets are non-refundable.
 Visitors are not permitted to bring food, beverages or gum inside.
 Food is available until 1 hour before closing.